 My service is highly tailored to the individual, depending upon their needs and desires, ranging from general relaxing full-body to more localised work to treat specific conditions.
 Sessions can run from 30 minutes to two hours, and can be one-off or part of a more regular arrangement.

 Based in Pulborough, West Sussex, I am able to travel to anywhere within a rough 20-25 mile radius, embracing Brighton, Worthing, Bognor Regis, Chichester, Midhurst and Horsham.

-I have recently started seeing the occasional client in my home in Pulborough.
-However, appointment times for this are limited.
+I have recently started seeing more clients in my home clinic in Pulborough.

 In 2009, I very nearly lost my job.
 I was 49, and therefore not likely to be readily re-employed by any organisation looking for new talent.

 It felt right to start thinking about what else I might do with my life, come the time when I involuntarily (or voluntarily) left my current employer.

 I've never been one for hobbies and sports, so there was nothing to build on there.
 However, I had since childhood been interested in how the human body worked.
 It fascinated me.
 Indeed, I would have pursued medicine as a career had physics not fascinated me even more.
 In recent years, for several reasons, not least a greater appreciation of my own state of health and wellbeing that comes with hitting middle age, that interest in the amazing human body started to be rekindled.